Inner North London

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Multiple clinical failures occurred, including inaccurate medical records, delayed stroke diagnosis, critical delays in patient transfer to specialist care, and unreviewed crucial blood test results impacting treatment decisions.
+Concerns summary (AI summary) Multiple clinical failures occurred, including inaccurate medical records, delayed stroke diagnosis, critical delays in patient transfer to specialist care, and unreviewed crucial blood test results impacting treatment decisions.

 Ellen Kelly